EXPLORER-HCM:

 CV=cardiovascular; QTcF=QT interval corrected using Fridericia’s formula; TEAE=treatment-emergent adverse event.

-With Prolonged Follow-up, Mean LVEF Remained >50% at All Trial Visits in EXPLORER-LTE3
+With Prolonged Follow-up, Mean LVEF Remained >60% At All Trial Visits5

-- 14 resumed treatment, 6 discontinued treatment (1 later re-enrolled)
+14 resumed treatment and 6 discontinued treatment (1 later re-enrolled)5

 References: